yetzehev/Ongoing_Evol_Landraces/README.md

 # Ongoing_Evol_Landraces
-This repository contain the data and scripts used to  run the analysis included in the paper "Contemporary evolution of maize landraces and their wild relatives influenced by gene flow with modern maize varieties"
+This repository contains the data and scripts used to  run the analysis included in the paper "Contemporary evolution of maize landraces and their wild relatives influenced by gene flow with modern maize varieties"

-##Prerequisites
+## Prerequisites

 VCFtools 0.1.15
 PLINK v1.9